-- Strawberries.
+Strawberries.
 Guess what?
 Strawberries are right up there with watermelon in terms of water content.
-Eat them straight, or add them to yogurt or a smoothie.
+Eat them plain, or add them to yogurt or a smoothie.
 Again, consuming just over one cup of strawberries means you’ve consumed about a cup of water.

-- Peaches.
+Peaches.
 These fuzzy-skinned stone fruits can also hydrate, at 88 percent water content.
 From what I’ve seen, they’re just coming into full ripeness at the grocery store, so be sure to pick some up.
-Anyone have a peach-based salad they’d like to share.
+Does anyone have a peach-based salad they’d like to share?
 I also love to add them to strawberries for a tangy, sweet, and hydrating snack.

 But if you think that fruit packs the most hydrating power, think again.
 Many vegetables exceed those levels by several percentage points.
 Read on to learn about five of the top hydrating vegetables.

-- Cucumbers.
-No big surprise here, but with a 96 percent water content, slice up some cucumbers, splash them with a little olive oil and balsamic vinegar, add a pinch of salt grind some cracked pepper on them, and eat them up.
+Cucumbers!
+No big surprise here, but with a 96 percent water content, you can slice some up, splash them with a little olive oil and balsamic vinegar, add a pinch of salt and grind some cracked pepper on them to just eat them up.
 For a real treat, mix them with strawberries in this Strawberry Cucumber Salad with Greek Yogurt recipe.
 You not only increase your water intake, but the Greek Yogurt and walnuts offer a great source of protein.

-- Zucchini.
-At 95 percent water content, zucchini shares the number three spot for super hydrating vegetables with radishes and celery.
-While I think there are about a million ways to cook zucchini, this BuzzFeed article highlights just 35 of them.
+Zucchini.
+At 95 percent water content, zucchini shares the number three spot for super hydrating vegetables along with radishes and celery.
+While I know there are about a million ways to cook zucchini, this BuzzFeed article highlights just 35 of them.
 If you do a search on Saladmenu.com for zucchini, you’ll find another six recipes, bringing us up to 41.

 Do you have any fruit or vegetable dishes that you count on to quench your thirst during hot, dry summer months?
-If so, share them with me and other Salad Menu readers so that we can enjoy them.
-Meanwhile, fill a glass of water, add a few slices of fresh cucumber, turn on the fan, and try to stay cool in the warm, summer-like weather.
+If so, please share them with me and other Salad Menu readers so that we can enjoy them.
+Meanwhile, fill up a glass with water, add a few slices of fresh cucumber, turn on the fan, and try to stay cool in the warm, summer-like weather.